-Allegations are sometimes made against professionals or others working with children.
+Allegations are sometimes made against professionals or others working with children and young people.
 It is a legal requirement that any agency must inform the designated officer (known as the LADO) within one working day when an allegation is made against any member of staff or volunteer and prior to any further investigation taking place.